 The desire to improve your body composition is a very personal experience.
-Everyone has a different definition of “optimal”, and so rather than hold yourself to someone else’s standard, I encourage really evaluating what your goal means to you.
+Everyone has a different definition of “optimal”, and so rather than hold yourself to someone else’s standard, we encourage really evaluating what your goal means to you.
 You may be building strength for sport performance, leaning out to achieve your racing weight prior to an endurance event, or simply looking to feel your best.
-Personally, I’ve found that “feeling my best” changes at different times of the year.
-I typically run more road and trail races in the spring and fall, and so naturally these tend to be when I am at my leanest.
-I like to diversify my training programs in the summer and winter, and consider this to be a “building” phase, and I ideally gain more muscle tone during these times.

-If you’re seeking your “racing weight”, improving your strength-to-weight ratio (lean muscle mass in comparison to body fat, for greater athletic efficiency), or simply looking to improve your body composition by leaning out (whether inches, pounds, or your preferred measurements), these tips are for you.
+If you’re seeking your “racing weight”, improving your strength-to-weight ratio (lean muscle mass in comparison to body fat), or simply looking to improve your body composition by leaning out (whether inches, pounds, or your preferred measurements), these tips are for you.

-Fruit contains valuable phytonutrients and antioxidants we absolutely want to keep consuming in a nutrient dense diet, however when you are leaning out I encourage using a serving of fruit as part of a pre- or post-workout snack, when the (natural) sugar intake will be used functionally.
-It also helps to reach for lower glycemic fruits (with a lower sugar content), which includes berries, stone fruit, citrus fruits and melons, compared to starchy fruits like bananas and mangos, or dried fruit which is much higher in overall sugar content then their fresh counterparts.
+Fruit contains vitamins and minerals important for overall health, so you absolutely want to keep consuming in a nutrient dense diet, however when you’re leaning out, try a serving of fruit as part of a pre- or post-workout snack, when the (natural) sugar intake will be used functionally.

 If you’re looking to build more muscle, improve your overall strength, or put on additional body mass (for sport performance), these tips are for you:

 Strength athletes can consume upwards of 1.4 to 1.6g of protein per kg of body weight1 (to find your weight in kilograms divide your weight in pounds by 2.2).
-This intake range needs to be recalculated as you gain body mass, and build your strength.
-Reach this intake goal by consuming 20 to 40 grams of quality protein with each main meal or snack through the day (will likely indicate a need to eat 5-6 meals/hearty snacks a day).
+This intake range needs to be recalculated as you gain body mass and build your strength.
+Reach this intake goal by consuming 20 to 40 grams of quality protein with each main meal or snack through the day.

 Muscle breakdown naturally occurs through intense or challenging training (rebuild a stronger muscle post workout through nutrient dense foods).
 Muscle breakdown can also occur if you go hungry, train too long without re-fueling, or don’t re-fuel properly post workout.
 Your body starts to breakdown muscle tissue to free up stored amino acids, which the body can use for short-term energy.